 To choose between the default Embedded Journal and UFS journal, here are some aspects to consider:

 - External Dependency: Embedded journal does not rely on extra services.
-UFS journal requires an external Zookeeper cluster in HA mode to coordinate who is the leading master writing the journal, and requires on a UFS for persistent storage.
-If UFS and Zookeeper cluster are not readily available and stable, it is recommended to use the embedded journal over UFS journal.
+UFS journal requires an external Zookeeper cluster in HA mode to coordinate who is the leading master writing the journal, and requires a UFS for persistent storage.
+If the UFS and Zookeeper clusters are not readily available and stable, it is recommended to use the embedded journal over the UFS journal.